Charged with a DUI in Riverside County?

 Being arrested for driving under the influence (DUI) is a serious offense.
 DUI laws in Riverside County are the toughest in the state, and a DUI is the most common criminal charge prosecuted in Riverside courts.
 If convicted, you’ll face a wide range of penalties imposed by the local criminal court and the Department of Motor Vehicles, including a suspension of your driver’s license, probation, hefty fines, DUI school, and jail/prison time.

 To beat the charges against you, you’ll need a competent DUI attorney willing to fight for your rights.
-At Riverside Criminal Defense, we are committed to helping individuals accused of DUI preserve their driving privileges, freedom, and reputation.
+At Wohl Criminal Defense, we are committed to helping individuals accused of DUI preserve their driving privileges, freedom, and reputation.

 Led by two veteran criminal defense attorneys with a combined 37 years of experience, our firm is well-equipped to take on any DUI case, no matter how complex.